ugmurthy/ollam2go/README.md

 `Ollama2Go` uses a local LLM and is just for fun and is a basic chat application.
 You can select any local Ollama supported models and chat.

+Basic Features:

+1. Works locally
+2. Chat/Generate content with conversation memory
+3. Starting a new covnersation erases any memory
+4. Copy to clipboard (Response, Promot or Both)

+Uses Cases:

+1. As a writing Assistant : Write short stories/poems
+2. Generate/Explain Code
+3. Generate ficticious data
+4. Summarise text
+5. Translate text

 # Installation

 ## 1. Install Ollama

 [Instruction for installing Ollama](https://github.com/ollama/ollama/blob/main/README.md)

+## 1.1 Get Models

+To Download a model.

+`ollama pull <modelname>`

+The list of available models are [here](https://ollama.com/library)

 ## 2. Install Ollam2Go for dev